mm-zzg/vchub-en-v50/docs/management-platform/scripts/custom-function.md

 **Example**

-1. Create a custom function named : getTagValue.
+1. Create a custom function named: getTagValue.<br>
     The script is as follows:
     ```typescript
     export async function getTagValue() {